-There will be no stopping rule for this interim analysis and the analysis will not affect the team decided to carry out another interim analysis in December 2021.
+After further discussion with Joint Committee on Vaccination and Immunisation (JCVI), the study team decided to carry out another interim analysis in December 2021.
 In this analysis, we reviewed the sero-status pre-boost as well as all the available immunogenicity data.
-These data were shared with JCVI only to support decision making on a boost dose among people aged 12-
+These data were shared with JCVI only to support decision making on a boost dose among people aged 12-17 years.
+This interim analysis was descriptive.